 I was fortunate enough to be raised in a family that always had each other’s back through thick and thin.
 The family I have started with my wife is the same.

 Whenever I come home from a hard day of work I know my family will be at home to give me their full support.
 I spend so much time with my family and I would not change it for the world.

 Most of the best memories I have are all experiences I shared with my family.
 Through good times and bad times, I know my family has my back.

-Family is truly crucial to serve as a safety net in this world and also a compass to navigate society.
+Family serves as a safety net in this world and also a compass to navigate society

 Without family (through blood as well as the “family” we create for ourselves), an individual is untethered.
 We are focused more and more on tech and are often glued to our devices but humans still need and crave contact.